-The SOS button allows the wearer of an i-dotter to immediately call up to 5 preset contacts using their mobile phone.
+The SOS watch button allows the wearer to call 5 preset contacts using the built-in mobile phone immediately.

 Heart Rate Monitor

-CPR Guardian monitors the wearer's heart rate every 10 minutes and sends this data directly to a smartphone app that provides CPR guidance.
+CPR Guardian fall alert watch monitors the wearer's heart rate every 10 minutes and sends this data directly to the CPR Monitoring APP.

 Includes Multi-Network SIM

-The embedded Chameleon SIM card provides connectivity across the UK and EU—accessing all major mobile networks.
+The embedded CPR Chameleon SIM card provides unrivalled connectivity across the UK and the EU by accessing all major mobile networks.